GOTO-OBS/gotorb/README.md

 gotorb
 ==============

 Create labelled data sets and train models to distinguish real/bogus detections in difference images.
+Now porting to the updated `kadmilos` dataflow.

 For more in-depth information including performance characterisation see our accompanying paper, [Transient-optimised real-bogus classification with Bayesian Convolutional Neural Networks -- sifting the GOTO candidate stream](https://arxiv.org/abs/2102.09892) (available via arXiv)